ufocoder/javascript.interview/README.md

 **Answer**

 A Promise is essentially an object that can produce a single value at some time in the future, either a value or the reason why it could not be resolved.
 Developers can then attach callbacks to these objects to execute code once the value resolved by the Promise is available.
+Promises are also known as microtasks of event loops.
+This means it is basically a task that is queued to be recalled during the event loop.
+Promises can also be chained, meaning they can be attached to other Promises.
+Each attached Promise, or "child" Promise, would therefore have a "parent" Promise, that has to be resolved before the child can execute.

 ### **Practice**